PerlaRuano/notes-app/README.md

-# notes-app
+# Notes App
-A simple App for taking notes
+A simple notes appbuilt with Vue

+## Features
+- Add and delete notes.
+- Simple and user-friendly interface.